dax8it/atjiujitsu04/src/pages/products/index.md

     a better sense of themselves in both mind and body, all while learning about the sport and self-defense aspects of these martial arts.
 main:
-  heading: The best Martial Arts Gym serving the Jackson Heights & Queens Community
+  heading: The Best Martial Arts Gym serving the Jackson Heights & Queens Community
   description: >
     We believe in letting out students develop and grow with us.
 Our school is young, and it's a pleasure to have so many of you join us on our journey.